kcibv/pyflange/README.md

 ```
 cd <path/to/whl/package>
-pip install pyflange-0.1.0-py3-none-any.whl
+pip install pyflange-0.6.0-py3-none-any.whl
 ```

-> Package version (0.1.0 in the example above) to be adjusted to the latest.
+> The latest wheel package can be found in the 'dist' folder of the
+> source code repository.

-After installing the package, you can import it in your python code as start using it.
+After installing the package, you can import it in your python code and start using it.
 First of all, you need to create a `FlangeSegment` object as shown below.